 This is a Plug-In Hybrid Electric Vehicle.
 The PHEV is for those crossing over from fossil fuel to electricity, which is why it’s called a Hybrid.
-It can usually give a 20 mile or so range on pure electric.
+It can usually give a 30 miles or so range on pure electric power.
 Suitable for those making shorter commuter style journeys with much longer runs thrown in.

-PHEVs are also very good for business car users as the tax savings can almost be as good as a full EV.
+PHEVs can also be good for business car users as the tax savings can almost be as good as a full EV.

 These are the Mild Hybrid Electric Vehicles.
 They work differently from their EV cousins because they do not require a plug-in charge.
-Known to be the low fish in the EV pond, they usually have a smaller battery that is recharged by the petrol or diesel engine.
+At the bottom of the EV chain, they usually have a smaller battery that is recharged by the petrol or diesel engine.
 It still relies heavily on fossil fuel but is assisted by a minor electric drive train.

 FCEV stands for Fuel Cell Electric Vehicle.
 Instead of using a heavy battery to hold all that charge, FCEV uses Hydrogen tanks, which are not as heavy.
 The tank then mixes hydrogen with oxygen to create electricity which feeds the electric motor.
 A battery is also present to help with harvesting energy from coasting wheels.

-A lot to like with this smart, hydro-powered tank!
+There is a lot to like about this smart, hydro-powered tank!
 It means zero emissions (well water, actually) and has a lighter chassis but is not the cheapest of the EV family.
-And there are only about 11 Hydrogen fuelling stations in the UK.
+And there are only about 11 Hydrogen fuelling stations in the UK at time of writing.